drlukeparry/pycork/README.rst

     pip install pycork

 Alternatively, pycork may be compiled directly from source.
 Currently the prerequisites are the a compliant c++ build environment, include CMake build system.
-Currently tested on Windows 10, using VS2019.
+Currently the package has been tested on Windows 10, using VS2019.

 .. code:: bash